codeonlyjs/website/content/guide/apiRouter.md

 ### captureViewState {#RouteHandler#captureViewState}

-A callback to capture the view state for this route handler's routes
+A callback to capture the view state for this route handler's routes.

 ```ts